-In this section, Living Beyond Breast Cancer brings you the stories of African-American women affected by breast cancer as well as those of family members, friends and caregivers.
+In this section, Living Beyond Breast Cancer brings you the stories of African-Americans affected by breast cancer as well as those of family members, friends and caregivers.
 Learn how they faced the complex medical, psychosocial, emotional, legal and financial challenges of the disease.

 Looking for others with similar life-stage concerns after breast cancer diagnosis, an Alabama woman becomes an LBBC Young Advocate.